ignacio3437/wambam/README.md

 # wambam
 WAM Scripts:

+Tidbits that are not ready to leave the nest yet.
 Have a gander...
-SNPViz takes a VCF file and associated metadata and runs admixture and smartPCA and vizualizes the results.